Mary Spilde: Selected publications

-Awards, honors
+Awards and honors

-In 2011, the Association of Community College Trustees presented her the "Mary Y. Martin Chief Executive Officer of the Year Award", for "demonstrating innovation in school programs, published works on post-secondary educational concepts and for special committees she has served on, all of which contribute to making her a national authority on community colleges, workforce development and sustainability".
+In 2011, the Association of Community College Trustees presented her the Mary Y. Martin Chief Executive Officer of the Year Award for "demonstrating innovation in school programs, published works on post-secondary educational concepts and for special committees she has served on, all of which contribute to making her a national authority on community colleges, workforce development and sustainability".

-Spilde was presented with the "2012 Mildred Bulpitt Woman of the Year Award" of the American Association for Women in Community Colleges, for "outstanding leadership and mentorship in providing opportunities for women in community colleges".
-She was also awarded the 2012 "First Citizen Award" of the Eugene Chamber of Commerce, "for her work in catalyzing downtown revitalization".
+Spilde was presented with the 2012 Mildred Bulpitt Woman of the Year Award of the American Association for Women in Community Colleges for "outstanding leadership and mentorship in providing opportunities for women in community colleges".
+She was also awarded the 2012 First Citizen Award of the Eugene Chamber of Commerce "for her work in catalyzing downtown revitalization".

 The U.S. Green Building Council honored Spilde as "an Oregon green building leader" with the 2013 Leadership Award.
-The National Council for Continuing Education and Training awarded her the 2013 "National Leadership Award".
+The National Council for Continuing Education and Training awarded her the 2013 National Leadership Award.

 In 2014, Spilde received the City of Eugene Human Rights Commission Martin Luther King Jr. Community Leadership Award, the Mattie Reynolds MLK award, and the Connected Lane County Vision Award.

 The Council for Advancement and Support of Education honored her as the 2017 District VIII Leadership Award Recipient.

-The college named the new downtown campus the "Mary Spilde Center" in 2017.
+The college named the new downtown campus the Mary Spilde Center in 2017.
 Spilde's mother told her, "Mary, that's really good that your name will be on something else other than your gravestone."

-Honoring her in 2017 with the title, President Emerita, the Lane Board of Trustees cited her "extraordinary achievements on behalf of the college; her record as the longest-serving president in college history; her leadership in the inter-agency partnership that financed the downtown campus; her successful efforts to raise the profile of the college in the community and nationally; and her unsurpassed energy in supporting a major gifts fundraising campaign that will benefit the college for generations to come."
+Honoring her in 2017 with the title president emerita, the Lane Board of Trustees cited her "extraordinary achievements on behalf of the college; her record as the longest-serving president in college history; her leadership in the inter-agency partnership that financed the downtown campus; her successful efforts to raise the profile of the college in the community and nationally; and her unsurpassed energy in supporting a major gifts fundraising campaign that will benefit the college for generations to come".